mwzheng/discord-bot/README.md

 TODO:

 - Create a .env file and add your bot_token

+- If you plan on using the !ticker command get an API key from Alpha Vantage (Free)

 - $ npm install